Friday

 Hannes is a developer, a coach and a father of 3.

-In .NET development, he has always had a passion for performance, databases, distributed systems and large scale applications.
-But most of all, he likes playing devil’s advocate in technical discussions by drawing the ‘it depends’ card.
+In software development, he has always had a passion for performance, databases, distributed systems and large scale applications.
+He's always weighing every solution's benefits against its drawbacks, reducing friction where possible.

-In his free time, when he’s not building LEGO® castles with his kids, he likes to spend time building guitars, playing chess or poker, tasting whisky and doing all round geeky stuff.
+In his free time, when he’s not building LEGO® castles with his kids, he likes to spend time building guitars, playing chess, mountain biking and doing all round geeky stuff.

-You can occasionally find him on an afterparty stage at PubConf or with Dylan Beattie & the Linebreakers.
+You can often find him on stage at the conference afterparty, especially as the guitarist of Dylan Beattie & the Linebreakers.